polymathrobotics/oci/op/README.md

+# op

+The 1Password command-line tool.

-This image contains the 1Password CLI.
+This image repackages the 1Password CLI releases from https://1password.com/downloads/command-line/

 Configuration cache prevents using this image as a command alias
 ================================================================